Securing Hosts and Endpoints

 OS hardening begins with establishing a secure baseline configuration that can be measured and maintained over time.
 This process involves several key components:

-- Disable Unnecessary Services: Remove or disable services that are not required for business operations
+- Disable Unnecessary Services: Remove or disable services not required for business operations

 - Remove Default Configurations: Change default passwords, accounts, and settings that could expose vulnerabilities

-- Apply Security Patches: Maintain current patch levels for the operating system and installed applications
+- Apply Security Patches: Maintain current patch levels for the OS and installed applications

 - Configure Access Controls: Implement proper user account controls and permissions

-- Enable Security Features: Activate built-in security mechanisms like Windows Defender or SELinux
+- Enable Security Features: Activate built-in mechanisms like Windows Defender or SELinux

 Establishing Security Baselines